 Employers do not have to schedule employees for more than forty hours but if the nonexempt employee works more than forty hours, he or she must be paid appropriately.
 If your employer fails to pay overtime pay then you should contact an overtime lawyer right away.

 If you believe you have a labor law or employment law problem then you should contact a Denver employment law attorney immediately.
 It is better to spend a little time discussing your problem with an employment law attorney than suffer unlawful workplace conditions or let your employer rob you of pay for work performed.
-Many labor and employment law claims include recovery of attorney’s fees; therefore there is little reason not to contact an employment lawyer.
+Many labor and employment law claims include recovery of attorney’s fees; therefore there is little reason not to contact a Denver employment lawyer.